guhaindranil83/CS410Project/README.md

             - Displayed at the top of the bio excerpt
     - Prepopulated email content when a user clicks on a faculty member’s email address (5+ hrs)
         * E.g.
-            “Dear <Faculty Name>,
+            “Dear /<Faculty Name/>,

             It’s a pleasure to have gone through some of your research articles.
-I’d like to connect with you for discussing some ideas in the <Research Area>.
+I’d like to connect with you for discussing some ideas in the /<Research Area/>.

             I hope to hear from you soon.”